catamphetamine/javascript-time-ago/README.md

 Node.js starting from `0.12` has the `Intl` APIs built-in, but only includes English locale data by default.
 If your app needs to support more locales than English on server side then you'll need to [get Node to load the extra locale data](https://github.com/nodejs/node/wiki/Intl), or (a much simpler approach) just use the Intl polyfill.

-If you decide you need the Intl polyfill then [here are some basic installation and configuration instructions](#intl-polyfill-installation)
+If you decide you need the Intl polyfill then [here are some basic installation and configuration instructions](#intl-polyfill-installation).

 ## Usage